Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/factions/xia/xia-distribution.md

 “With Xia haste!” she roared, half-laughing, and Du could not say if she was mocking him.
 But with that she waved her massive fur-covered arm and galloped away.

-Kanghui Du blinked once and twice, eyes never leaving her figure.
+Kang Hui Du blinked once and twice, eyes never leaving her figure.
 > “Unpack the other Shen,” the Dominant instructed.
 “They need to prepare for the report.”

 ---